All of our content is written by humans, not robots. Learn More

 Alder Security Basic Home Security Touchscreen control panel, 2 entry sensors, motion sensor $1,440 over three years

-These days, most security companies offer both packages, customized systems, and add-on equipment, so you can choose whether you want your system to be bare bones, with a few sensors on your ground-level doors and windows, or expansive with everything from smoke alarms to carbon monoxide alarms, in addition to security sensors.
+Most companies today let you build systems from the ground up or add devices to equipment bundles.
+You can keep things simple with sensors on your main entry points, or go all-out with smoke alarms and carbon monoxide alarms.
 If you don’t want to spend anything else besides equipment costs, you can stop reading here and go on with your day.
 If not, continue with us on your home security journey.

 Monitoring